Alyne Harris

-Alyne Harris (born 1942) is an African American painter from Gainesville, Florida.
-She is a self taught artist who draws inspiration from her surroundings and religion.
+Alyne Harris (March 1942 – August 12, 2025) was an African American painter from Gainesville, Florida.
+She was an artist who draws inspiration from her surroundings and religion.

 Early life

 Alyne Harris was born on March 25, 1942 in Gainesville, Florida.
 She grew up on a farm with seven siblings.
 As a child, Harris and her sisters played at the Pleasant Grove Cemetery, and she remembers first learning to draw in the dirt there.
 When she had free time in school, she drew and painted instead of playing.
 She was inspired by nature and by visions she saw of angels.

 Personal life

-Harris has two children and worked many jobs throughout her life, including at the University of Florida Cafeteria, laundry cleaners, janitorial services, and senior care.
+Harris had two children and worked many jobs throughout her life, including at the University of Florida Cafeteria, laundry cleaners, janitorial services, and senior care.
 She took night classes at Santa Fe College in her thirties.
-She belongs to the Williams Temple Sanctified Church of God in Christ in Gainesville, Florida and uses her faith to inspire her work.
-In her free time, Alyne teaches children how to paint.
+She belonged to the Williams Temple Sanctified Church of God in Christ in Gainesville, Florida and used her faith to inspire her work.
+In her free time, Alyne taught children how to paint.